Hack-Alumni/hack-alumni-community/CONTRIBUTING.md

 # Contributing

-First off, thank you for taking the time to contribute! 🥳 ColorStack is nothing without its community and that certainly extends to the software that we build.
+First off, thank you for taking the time to contribute! 🥳 Hack.Diversity is nothing without its community and that certainly extends to the software that we build.
 This is a big team effort!

 ## First Things First

+This repository is a fork of the original [Oyster project](https://github.com/colorstackorg/oyster) created by ColorStack.
+We've adapted it to serve the Hack.Diversity community while maintaining the core functionality and architecture of the original platform.

-The #1 reason that we decided to open source Oyster was so that ColorStack members can learn from and eventually contribute to a real-world production codebase.
-Everything we do is centered around our helping our members fulfuill their dreams of becoming software engineers.
-That being said, in order to make space for our community, we will only accept contributions from ColorStack members. ❤️
+The #1 reason that we decided to open source this community platform was so that Hack.Diversity members can learn from and eventually contribute to a real-world production codebase.
+Everything we do is centered around helping our members fulfill their dreams of becoming software engineers.
+That being said, in order to make space for our community, we will only accept contributions from Hack.Diversity members. ❤️

 ## Table of Contents